 Mabuchi: We recently created a risk map to help us separate risks that should naturally be avoided, like major accidents and legal violations, and risks that should be addressed as potential opportunities.
 As we continue to refine the risk map, I think the results will give us a great resource for exploring risks to take.
 Yoshimaru: The Group has unfortunately had some accidents over the course of its long history, which may have contributed to a somewhat defensive, risk-averse corporate climate.
-However, the Group's current messaging stresses that transformations hinge on taking on challenges, including the failures that might come along with them.
-I get the sense that employees Group-wide are embracing that proactive mentality.
+However, the Group's current messaging stresses that

 Does the Board of Directors discuss the best-owner principle and other ideas that have recently gained support as guides for corporate business portfolios?

-(Mr. NAKAYAMA lori, Senior Fund Manager, Active Fund Management Department II, Daiwa Asset Management Co., Ltd.) With the operating rates at ethylene production facilities dropping below 80% in 2023, Japanese chemicals companies need to think now about a realigning of their businesses.
+(Mr. NAKAYAMA Iori, Senior Fund Manager, Active Fund Management Department II, Daiwa Asset Management Co., Ltd.) With the operating rates at ethylene production facilities dropping below 80% in 2023, Japanese chemicals companies need to think now about a realigning of their businesses.
 Have there been any internal talks on this issue?